-This document has been issued by HSBC Trinkaus & Burkhardt AG ("HSBC") for the information of its customers only.
-If it is received by a customer of an affiliate of HSBC, its provision to the recipient is subject to the terms of business in place between the recipient and such affiliate.
+This document has been issued by HSBC Continental Europe ("HSBC") for the information of its customers only.

 This document is not and should not be construed as an offer to sell or the solicitation of an offer to purchase or subscribe for any investment.
 HSBC has based this document on information obtained from sources it believes to be reliable but which it has not independently verified; HSBC makes no guarantee, representation or warranty and accepts no responsibility or liability as to its accuracy or completeness.
-Expressions of opinion are those of the Research Division of HSBC only and are subject to change without notice.
+Expressions of opinion are those of the Research Department of HSBC only and are subject to change without notice.
 From time to time research analysts conduct site visits of covered issuers.
 HSBC policies prohibit research analysts from accepting payment or reimbursement for travel expenses from the issuer for such visits.
-The information and opinions contained within the research reports are based upon publicly available information at the time of publication which are subject to change from time to time.
+HSBC and its affiliates and/or their officers, directors and employees may have positions in any securities mentioned in this document (or in any related investment) and may from time to time add to or dispose of any such securities (or investment).
+HSBC and its affiliates may act as market maker or have assumed an underwriting commitment in the securities of companies discussed in this document (or in related investments), may sell them to or buy them from customers on a principal basis and may also perform or seek to perform investment banking or underwriting services for or relating to those companies and may also be accounted for in the supervisory board or any other committee of those companies.
+The information and opinions contained within the research reports are based upon rates of taxation applicable at the time of publication but which are subject to change from time to time.
 Past performance is not necessarily a guide to future performance.
 The value of any investment or income may go down as well as up and you may not get back the full amount invested.
 Where an investment is denominated in a currency of the recipient of the research report, changes in the exchange rates may have an adverse effect on the value, price or income of that investment.
-In case of investments for which there is no recognised market it may be difficult for investors to sell their investments or to obtain reliable information about its value or the extent of the risk to which it is exposed.
+In case of investments for w